eiroca/Retro/computer/DAI/KEN-DOS Operating Manual.md

 ### Installation
 In order to have KEN-DOS working it is necessary to connect two points on the main PCB by means of the wire provided with the KEN-DOS system-package.
-Pin 49 of the X bus has to be connected with pin 8 of the DCE-bus, thus routing the hold-line to the DCE-bus.
+Pin 49 of the X-bus has to be connected with pin 8 of the DCE-bus, thus routing the hold-line to the DCE-bus.
 This hold-line enables handshaking.
 Without this modification it would be impossible for KEN-DOS to work in double-density mode.